Diversity-Preserved Distribution Matching Distillation for Fast Visual Synthesis: Related Work

-\paragraph{Trajectory-based Methods.} Trajectory-based distillation methods aim to train a few-step student model by explicitly aligning its denoising trajectory with that of a multi-step teacher model~\cite{song2023consistency, liu2023instaflow, luo2023lcm, meng2023distillation, lu2024simplifying, li2025rorem}.
-By selecting anchor points along the teacher’s trajectory, Consistency Models~\cite{song2023consistency, song2023improved} and subsequent extensions~\cite{wang2024phased, lu2024simplifying} significantly shorten the denoising trajectory, enabling high-quality generation with only a few inference steps instead of the conventional tens of iterations.
-More recently, MeanFlow~\cite{geng2025mean} proposes matching the average velocity of the diffusion trajectory, enabling further acceleration with only a handful of inference steps.
-Despite their empirical success, trajectory-based methods often exhibit significant performance degradation when applied to large-scale pretrained image synthesis or video generation models~\cite{zheng2025large}.
+Research on accelerating diffusion and flow-based generative models can be broadly grouped into two families: \emph{trajectory-based distillation}, which compresses the teacher's denoising paths, and \emph{distribution-level matching}, which aligns the student distribution with that of the teacher.

+\paragraph{Trajectory-based distillation.} Trajectory-based distillation aims to compress the teacher's denoising or transport trajectories into a student that requires substantially fewer inference steps.
+Representative methods include consistency models~\cite{song2023consistency} and their improved variants~\cite{song2023improved, wang2024phased, lu2024simplifying}, which typically select anchor points along the teacher trajectories and train the student to reproduce the corresponding transitions.
+More recently, MeanFlow~\cite{geng2025mean} further investigates trajectory compression by matching average diffusion velocities.
+Although trajectory-based methods have shown strong acceleration performance, their effectiveness often degrades in extremely low-step regimes, particularly for large-scale pre-trained image and video generators, where faithfully preserving the teacher's full trajectories becomes increasingly challenging~\cite{zheng2025large}.
+This limitation has motivated alternative approaches that relax strict trajectory imitation and instead pursue distribution-level matching to the teacher.

-\paragraph{Distribution-Matching Methods.} Distribution-matching methods aim to distill multi-step diffusion models into efficient few-step generators by aligning the student model’s output distribution with that of a pretrained diffusion model.
-One line of work adopts GAN-based formulations, introducing auxiliary discriminators or reusing the diffusion model as a feature extractor to construct adversarial objectives~\cite{sauer2024adversarial, sauer2024fast, lin2024sdxl, zhou2024adversarial}.
-Although these methods can produce sharp samples, the instability of adversarial training often hampers scalability and robustness in large-scale diffusion distillation.
+\paragraph{Distribution-level matching.} A complementary line of work distills generative models by aligning the student distribution with that of a pre-trained teacher model.
+One branch adopts adversarial regularization, either by introducing dedicated discriminators or by repurposing diffusion features to construct generative adversarial network (GAN)-like objectives~\cite{sauer2024fast,sauer2024adversarial,lin2024sdxl, zhou2024adversarial, chadebec2025flash}.
+Although these methods tend to improve visual sharpness and reduce the number of sampling steps, the added adversarial components often make optimization much more sensitive and less scalable.